biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2020/paper.md

 https://biohackrxiv.org/ is a scholarly publication service for biohackathons and codefests where papers are generated from markdown templates where the header is a YAML/JSON record that includes the title, authors, affiliations and tags.
-Currently the publications are hosted at osf.io, a free, open source web application that connects and supports the research workflow, enabling scientists to increase the efficiency and effectiveness of their research.
+Currently the BioHackrXiv publications are hosted at osf.io, an open source website that connects and supports the research workflow, enabling scientists to increase the efficiency and effectiveness of their research.
 OSF is run by the non-profit Center for Open Science (COS) and charges for the handing out of digital object identifiers (DOIs).
 The OSF site provides support for basic editorial functions and displaying PDFs.
 More importantly it has a basic search infrastructure.

 Many projects in biohackathons are about using FAIR data.
 The OSF site lacks a number of facilities.
 For example it is not easy to